prebid/Prebid.js/modules/gamoshiBidAdapter.md

 ```
 Module Name:  Gamoshi Bid Adapter
 Module Type:  Bidder Adapter
-Maintainer:   arik@gamoshi.com, eric@kfirs.com
+Maintainer:   moses@gamoshi.com
 ```

 # Description

-Connects to Gamoshi's Gambid platform & exchange for bids.
+Connects to Gamoshi's Programmatic advertising platform as a service.

-Gambid bid adapter supports Banner & Outstream Video.
+Gamoshi bid adapter supports Banner & Outstream Video.
 The *only* required parameter (in the `params` section) is the `supplyPartnerId` parameter.

 # Test Parameters
 ```